NathanHynes/Bank_Tech_Test/README.md

 ### Transaction
 * Has an event method.
 This effectively creates an instance of a transaction and saves it as a hash with a date, the credit or debit made and the balance after these actions.

-### Print Statement
+### Bank ATM
 * Has a Print Method.
 This takes an array as an argument and then prints out the array in the output necessary for the acceptance criteria.
+Has a withdrawal error message to guard against the edge case specified above.
 Also has a few private methods to ensure correct formatting.

 ## Approach
  My approach when starting this challenge was to create user stories from the acceptance criteria provided.
 By doing this a clear structure for the programme emerged and allowed me to carry out further planning.
 The further planning I carried out was to break down how I envisioned the programme would look and this meant that 3 clear classes started to emerge.
 Within these classes I then started thinking about the methods and responsibility each class would have.
 This meant I could adhere to SRP and no one class would be doing too much.
 It also helped when it came to naming variables and methods.